Charlon-Dale/charlon-dale/README.md

 <h1>👋Hello There!👋</h1>

-I'm Charlon-Dale/Charlon-Dale**, an emerging Front-End Developer and I adeptly integrate creative aesthetics with cutting-edge technology to architect compelling digital journeys.
-Proficient in HTML, CSS, and JavaScript, I'm resolute in my commitment to forging responsive, cross-device compatible websites.
+<h2>I'm Charlon-Dale San Agustin, an emerging Front-End Developer and I adeptly integrate creative aesthetics with cutting-edge technology to architect compelling digital journeys.
+Proficient in HTML, CSS, and JavaScript, I'm resolute in my commitment to forging responsive, cross-device compatible websites. </h2>

 Here are some ideas to get you started: